 THANK YOU for considering becoming a regular giver.

 More about our situation

 If you want to know in detail about our financial situation, you can look at last year’s annual accounts, including the annual report.

 For many people that is more than they want to know, so we have this information leaflet, which summarises our income and expenditure on a single page.
 Link coming soon!

 Simon Peyton Jones is the giving coordinator.
 He is usually the one who may approach you to ask if you would consider giving to St Andrews.
 He’s a good person to ask if you are thinking about changing what you give or the way you give.
 His email is firstname.lastname@example.org

 Michael Grande is the PCC Treasurer.
 He is overall responsible for the church’s finances, and for making sure that our annual accounts give an accurate picture of our financial situation.
 His email is email@example.com

-Linda Stollwerck Boulton is our PCC Administrator.
+Linda Stollwerck Boulton is our Church Administrator.
 She does practically everything.
 But in particular she makes sure that every transaction to or from our bank account is properly tracked, so we know where it comes from, where it is going, and what it is for.
-Her email is email@example.com
+Her email is firstname.lastname@example.org

 The specifics of each person’s giving are known confidentially to these three and no one else — not even the vicar!